soc-cy/soc-cy.github.io/Projects/README.md

 ___

 Note: We will keep on adding projects.
-If you want to contribute, please be contact us at contact.soccy@gmail.com .
+If you want to contribute, please be free to contact us at contact.soccy@gmail.com .
 You will leave this domain by accesing the links provided for references/resources.
 Beware of external sites asking for your personal information (e.g. phone numbers, credit cards).
 You may become a victim of a phishing attack!
 We are not responsible for any such incidents.